 Once the fancy of science fiction, now cobots are starting to become a profitable solution across many industries.
 According to statistics from the Robotic Industries Association, orders for cobots rose by 32% between 2015-2016 in the food industry alone.

-For this reason, ADVANCED Motion Controls has created sophisticated servo drives designed to support cobot systems and increase their efficiency.
+For this reason, ADVANCED Motion Controls® has created sophisticated servo drives well-equipped to support cobot systems and increase their efficiency.

-Using dual loop position control, servo drives are able to process both encoders to eliminate errors caused by backlash or flexing.
-This enables cobots to become more adaptable to obstacles, thus increasing its ability to collaborate on tasks in real-time.
+While not necessarily a requirement, servo drives using dual-loop position control are able to process position feedback on both the joint motors and the load to eliminate errors caused by backlash or flexing.
+This enables cobots to become more adaptable and precise, thus increasing its ability to collaborate on tasks in real-time.

 As cobots grow in popularity and sophistication, ADVANCED Motion Controls has developed sophisticated servo drives able to assist cobots in precision based operations, all while keeping size, power, and thermal management in mind.